 Union County High School has an agreement with Ivy Tech Community College regarding dual credit opportunities in which a student is simultaneously enrolled at Ivy Tech Region 9 and Union County High School, and is therefore simultaneously earning Ivy Tech and UCHS high school credit in the semester culminating in mastery of the subject matter.
 Credit earned through dual credit may or may not transfer to other higher educational institutions at that college/university's discretion.
-A UCHS instructor teaches the course.
 The credit will be awarded upon notification from Union County High School that the student earned the required grade.
 The student seeking dual credit must take a placement test to assess the prerequisite skills that must be attained prior to dual credit being awarded.
 Qualifying scores on the PSAT, ACT, and SAT may also be used in lieu of the placement test utilized by the college.
 Dual credit opportunities change each year.
-See your school counselor or your dual teacher for a complete listing of approved dual credit opportunities.
+See a school counselor or a dual credit teacher of the course of interest for a complete listing of approved dual credit opportunities.